BBVA/qed/rtd_docs/source/home/quickstart.rst

 .. note::

-    We print proofs as <TRUNCATED> due to these crypthograpical proofs lenght and difficut to read.
+    We print proofs as <TRUNCATED> due to these crypthograpical proofs lenght and difficult to read.

 2.2 Getting snapshots from the snapshot store.
 ++++++++++++++++++++++++++++++++++++++++++++++